American Hottie Brit Manuela Lowers Sweatpants To Expose Insane Lingerie-Clad Physique

 The model is posing with one leg propped to the side as she holds a mug with one hand.
 Her other hand is in the pocket of her sweatpants, striking a pose that is both sexy and relaxed.
 Brit appears to be wearing little to no makeup in the shot, embracing her natural beauty and features.
 Her brunette hair is pulled up in a messy bun that completes the casual look.

-Since going live, the post — which Brit shared with her 817,000 Instagram followers — has garnered more than 31,200 likes in under a day of being published.
-The same time period also brought in upwards of 1,100 comments to the shot, indicating it was popular among her fans.
+Since going live, the post — which Brit shared with her 817,000 Instagram followers — garnered more than 31,200 likes in under a day.
+The same time period also brought in upward of 1,100 comments to the shot, indicating it was popular among her fans.

 Users of the social media platform used the opportunity to rave about Brit’s physique, while writing compliments or simply leaving emoji in the comments section.